CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 * Lanar, a miner, reports that "Ogrekin raiders have been sighted at the east end of Trident Trail, and the town master is searching for someone to handle the situation."
 * Trilena, the innkeeper's wife, discloses the tragic story of Thel Dendrar, a local woodcarver who confronted the Lavender Lancers and was subsequently murdered.
 She also reveals that Thel's family has gone missing.
 Unbeknownst to Trilena and the townsfolk, the Lavender Lancers have taken Thel's wife and children to their hidden hideout.
 * Pip, Toblen's young son, recounts Carp, Qelline Alderleaf's son, who discovered a secret tunnel in the woods, barely escaping the Lavender Lancers' pursuit.
-* Freda, a weaver, mentions that the Lavender Lancers harass all the businesses in town, except for the Tuntin Miner's Exchange, as they don't want to provoke Halia Thornton, who runs it.
+* Freda, a weaver, mentions that the Lavender Lancers harass all the businesses in town, except for the Tuntin Miner's Exchange, as they don't want to provoke Helga Wispbrook, who runs it.

 These rumors serve as valuable clues, guiding the characters toward various adventure opportunities in Tuntin.
 Furthermore, any of the inn's patrons can inform the characters that the Lavender Lancers frequent the Napping Giant tap house on the town's eastern end, emphasizing the danger posed by these ruffians.